 This document has been prepared by the Commission services as guidance to the Member States or to any other parties (e.g. for the purpose of drafting the national CAP Strategic Plans).
-The document does not bind the European Commission in relation to the future approval procedure of the CAP
+This document is not a final document, as it is based on the recent political agreement and it has no legal binding value.
+Please note that the ordinary legislative procedure is not finished and the Regulation not adopted yet.